H3x0mega/android-bits/README.md

 # android-bits
-Android bits is a group of useful and easy to use Android components
+Android bits is a group of useful and easy to use Android components.

+The project currently contains the following components:
+* LoaderView: A custom view that shows the user an indefinite ```ProgressBar``` while content is being loaded.

 License